 Partially treated wastewater would be pumped from the Ellesmere WWTP to the Pines WWTP.
 The preferred pipeline route is 21km long and crosses the Selwyn River at the bridge on Leeston Road The pipe route follows the existing roadway and does not cross privately owned land.

-The catchment area proposed for the pipeline includes the current Ellesmere WWTP catchment and three other areas: Selwyn Huts and the campground at Chamberlains Ford and Coes Ford
+The catchment area proposed for the pipeline includes the current Ellesmere WWTP catchment and three other areas: Selwyn Huts and the campground at Chamberlains Ford and Coes Ford.

-The consultants considered the options of conveying raw wastewater or treated effluent.
+The two options considered were conveying raw wastewater or treated effluent.
 The problems presented by conveying treated wastewater to Pines WWTP would have less negative effect compared to raw wastewater, as well as a lower capital cost.
 For this reason it is assumed treated effluent is pumped to the Pines WWTP.
 'Treatment' is simply through the existing waste stabilisation ponds.

 Staff recommend pumping wastewater to Pines WWTP, as upgrading the Ellesmere WWTP has a high capital cost and is considered to be higher risk.
-Funding between the existing community and growth was completed by PricewaterhouseCoopers.

-Upper Selwyn Huts
+8.2.8 Upper Selwyn Huts